ggtzortz/LinkPredictionCitationNetwork/README.md

 ## Unsupervised approach

 In order to avoid quadratic complexity, Local Sensitivity Hashing algorith MinHash is used.
-Experimentally, best results achievef for 15 hash tables in a single machine.<br/>
+Experimentally, best results achieved for 15 hash tables in a single machine.<br/>
 Input vector has 30.000 dimensions, 12.000 for title and 18.000 for abstract.<br/>
 Best F1 Score was 10.4%.